-Apart from the values applied by the CNMC, explained above, another six scenarios were considered.
+Apart from the values that we chose for the CNMC, as explained above, another seven scenarios were used.
 All of them assume a price effect of 1%, 3% or 5%, while the duration of the effect may be 1, 2 or 3 years.
-Finally, for cases where a price effect duration of 2 years was assumed, future savings were discounted at a rate of 3.5%.